Part 3 - Miscellaneous Definitions

 Bore Premature - An explosive projectile detonating prior to leaving the gun barrel.

 Bore Sighting - Aligning the bore of a gun with the gunsights.
 For guns that operate only in local control, this is usually achieved by first inserting a bore telescope into the breech of the weapon, as can be seen in the photograph at right.
 The bore sight is adjusted such that its cross hairs are exactly aligned with cross hairs that have been attached to the muzzle.
 The gun is then aimed until the bore sight is centered on a point target, preferably one that is at a similar distance where the gun would be most effective.
 The gun sights are then adjusted until they are centered on the same target point.
-See "Batten Board" above.
+See "Batten Board" below.

 Bracket - A succession of two salvos, one over and one short or one left and one right, with no straddles.